Musicals101.com

 b.
 Feb.
 3, 1877 (New York City) - d.
 Nov.
 23, 1957 (East Islip, NY)

 This attractive American soprano was studying music in Europe when she joined the chorus of the D'Oyly Carte troupe, appearing in the original production of Gilbert & Sullivan's The Grand Duke (1896).
-She returned to America to appear in such forgettable Broadway musicals as A Runaway Girl and Hotel Topsy Turvy (1902).
+She returned to America to appear in such forgettable Broadway musicals as Little Miss Nobody (1898), A Runaway Girl (1900) and Hotel Topsy Turvy (1902).
 She "retired" in frustration, but returned to the stage in The Blue Moon (1906).
-Soon afterward, she had the singular fortune to win the title role in the original Broadway production of Franz Lehar's blockbuster hit The Merry Widow (1907).
-With handsome co-star Donald Brian, Jackson waltzed into immortality -- but she was unable to parlay this success into lasting stardom.
-In the years that followed, she appeared intermittently in minor musicals and serious dramas, making her final Broadway bow in the stage version of Key Largo (1939).
+Soon afterward, she had the singular fortune to win the title role of "Sonia" in the original Broadway production of Franz Lehar's blockbuster hit The Merry Widow (1907).
+With handsome co-star Donald Brian, Jackson waltzed into immortality, but she was unable to parlay this success into lasting stardom.
+In the years that followed, she appeared intermittently in vaudeville, occasionally playing supporting roles in musicals and dramas.
+She made her final Broadway bow in the stage version of Key Largo (1939).

 Eggerth, Marta